 The Company's revenues are primarily from the sale of vehicles and parts.
 In addition, the Company recognizes royalty income from trademarks and technical know-how licensed to others for the manufacture and sale of products.
 The Company generally recognizes revenue from the sale of vehicles and parts when the products are delivered based on terms agreed upon in contracts with customers.
 This is when legal title and the risk and rewards of ownership are transferred allowing the customer to dispose of the goods and the Company to request payment from the customer and is deemed to be the point at which control of the goods is transferred to the customer.

 For domestic sales, vehicle sales are recognized when the vehicles are delivered to the destination agreed between the customers.
-Parts sales are recognized when the parts are shipped from the Company based on the application of alternative treatment allowed under paragraph 98 of the Implementation Guidance on Accounting Standard for Revenue Recognition.
+Parts sales are recognized when the parts are shipped from the Company based on the application of alternative treatment allowed under paragraph 98 of "Implementation Guidance on Accounting Standard for Revenue Recognition".

-The Company provides incentives primarily to dealers calculated based on the total number of vehicles sold or the number of specific models sold by dealers during a specified period.
-The Company accrues these incentives as revenue reductions upon the sale of a vehicle using the most likely amount method.
+The Company provides incentives primarily to dealers, and these incentives are calculated based on the total number of vehicles sold or the number of specific models sold by dealers during a specified period.
+The Company accrues these amounts as incentives upon the sale of vehicles using the "most likely amount method" and deducts them from revenue.